The role of the Governing Board at Bolder Academy is determined by the Department for Education to:

 Governors are appointed for a term of four years, and are then subject to re-appointment or re-election, depending on the governor role type.
 Appointments are made in line with the Articles of Association.

-There are currently six governors (5 appointed by Members plus the headteacher) and a Clerk to the Board:
+There are currently seven governors (5 appointed by Members, one elected by staff, plus the headteacher) and a Clerk to the Board:

 An additional staff member and two parent/carer governors will be recruited in the first term when the Academy opens.

 Bolder Academy is also known as a Trust and Bolder Academy Trust is the name registered at Companies House.
 The Trust has three Members.

 The role of a Member is separate from the role of a Governor.
 The Members do not meet as frequently and do not play a role in the strategic direction or the day-to-day management of Bolder Academy.
 They have responsibility for a small number of significant decisions that are detailed in the Articles of Association.
 Their main role is to appoint some of the governors/directors and ensure the accountability of the Governing Board.